dthuang3/tetris-but-harder/README.md

 C | [ C ] Rotates the game piece clockwise around the center of mass RShift | [Shift] Holds the current piece

 You can clear lines by having 10 blocks line up on the bottom row.

 ![](assets/clear_line_example.gif)

+### Development

 ### Code Style
 All code follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).